stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 This function will execute the commands passed as an argument with the `tx-sender` set to the _contract's_ principal, rather than the current sender.
 It returns the return value of the provided commands.
+A smart contract may use the special variable `contract-principal` to refer to its own principal.

 ## Stacks Transaction Primitives